klaytn/klaytn-docs/docs/misc/faq.md

 Yes.
 Truffle can be used in developing smart contracts on Klaytn with [truffle-hdwallet-provider-klaytn](https://www.npmjs.com/package/truffle-hdwallet-provider-klaytn).
 See [Truffle](../toolkit/truffle.md) and follow the configuration guideline.

-If you are new to Truffle, see [Testing Guide](../smart-contract/testing-guide.md) and [Deployment Guide](../smart-contract/deploy-guide.md) to get a rough guideline on what you can do with Truffle.
+If you are new to Truffle, see [Testing Guide](../smart-contract/testing-guide.md) and [Deployment Guide](../smart-contract/deploy-guide.md) to get a rough idea on what you can do with Truffle.

 ## Where can I get a browser extension wallet like Metamask? <a id="where-can-i-get-a-browser-extension-wallet"></a>

 No official browser wallets at the moment.

-Kaikas, a browser extension wallet of Klaytn will be released in ___.
+Kaikas, a browser extension wallet of Klaytn will be released in 1H 2020.